 5. Membership

-The WGITA is based on open and voluntary members, which consists of SAIs with expertise, experience and/or interest in IT audit matters.
+The WGITA is based on open and voluntary memberships of SAIs with expertise, experience and/or interest in IT audit matters.
+Therefore, all SAIs who are members of INTOSAI or organs/Regions recognised by INTOSAI are eligible to become members of WGITA.

-SAIs that wishes to join as members of the Working Group may apply through a written communication addressed to the WGITA chair.
+SAIs that wish to join as members of the Working Group may apply through a written communication addressed to the WGITA chair, who may accept the admission subject to the applicant meeting the eligibility requirement mentioned in section 5.1

 Upon acceptance of any SAI as member of the WGITA, the Chair shall notify all the Members stating the effective date of the new membership.
-The effective date of membership shall not be earlier than the date of application or acceptance of the invitation thereof, whichever is applicable.
+The effective date of membership shall not be earlier than the date of application..

-A member may withdraw its membership from WGITA at any time by notification given to the WGITA Chair, who shall immediately acknowledge receipt of the intention to withdraw.
+A member may withdraw its membership from WGITA at any time by notifying the WGITA Chair, who shall immediately acknowledge receipt of the intention to withdraw.
 The termination of membership shall take effect on the date stated in the notification sent to the WGITA Chair.

-The details of new membership and withdrawal of existing members shall be informed by WGITA chair during the annual meeting.
+The WGITA Chair shall provide details of new membership and withdrawal of existing members to all the members by email and also during the annual meeting.

+Observers may be admitted to the WGITA on request made to the WGITA chair or on the initiative of WGITA Chair.
+In either case, the WGITA chair will forward a proposal to all members of WGITA with recommendation for a decision.

 6. Work Plan

 The WGITA fulfils its mission and mandate by implementing the triennial work plan which consists of the various goals and projects.
 Projects are selected after reviewing the needs of SAIs and the deliverables range from best practice guides to website related information and other audit material.